MitchDarrow/HHC_2025/act3_snowblindambush_mjd.md

 <details>
 <summary>Click to expand</summary>

-  ## Step One: Gain Access to web application : Leak Sensitive Information
+  ## Step One: Gain Access to web application by abusing Chatbot

 Initial discovery activities of the website uncovered the following: